-Our aim was and is to struggle towards achieving what we thought was the best of the system in Trieste in the late eighties.
-There the great Asylum San Giovanni was now a complex of apartments for ex patients, of art studios for everyone, space for theatres and cinema performances and a perpetual discussion of what more could be done to humanise mental health services.
+Our aim was – and is – to struggle towards achieving what we thought was the best of the system in Trieste in the late eighties.
+There the great Asylum San Giovanni was now a complex of apartments for ex patients, with art studios for everyone, space for theatres and cinema performances and a perpetual discussion of what more could be done to humanise mental health services.

 Our central aim in encouraging those who felt hurt by the system to write was the hope that it would help, them to express their views, which would also be discussed.
 So we tried to offer them “a proper place at the table”.

 Then a group from Manchester, especially Nigel Rose, Paul Baker, Mark Greenwood and AnnWalton played central roles.
-Throughout Mark Hinchliffe has our been our poetry editor, and for most of our existence aided at different periods by Jane Paffey and Paula Quick.
+Throughout, Mark Hinchliffe has our been our poetry editor for most of our existence, aided at different periods by Jane Paffey and Paula Quick.
 Helen Spandler has also helped us over several years, as has Philip Hutchinson.
 Stephen Ticktin has been our London agent, and very involved since the early days, so too was Tim Kendall.

 We are indebted to all these people and to so many others – some of whom are mentioned in our current list of the collective’s members.

 We chose the title ‘Asylum’ for its original etymological meanings, through Latin from Greek to English.
 That is of a refuge, and also of there being a right not to be seized.
 We were influenced too by knowing that ‘Asylum’ was the original title of what became the British Journal of Psychiatry!

 After a quarter of a century, of inevitable inefficiencies, disasters and chaos, we are proudly struggling on.
 It should not be surprising that an amateur outfit of volunteers, many with their own problems should have had several severe hiccoughs, for which many have kindly forgiven us.
 We do hope much of that may now be behind us.